-Tom joined the Commission in January, 2016.
+Hannah joined the Commission in January of 2021.

 Polly Marquette is the director of the RoadMap to Success Project at the Kentucky Scholars Initiative Partnership for Successful Schools.
 In this role, Polly is part of guiding education and communications agenda including leadership for statewide initiatives and projects, relationship development and issue advancement with Kentucky legislators and government officials, education agency heads, school superintendents and district leaders, business executives and Kentucky Department of Education officials.

 Polly is a Lexington native, graduating from The Lexington School, Henry Clay High School, and the University of Kentucky.
 She received her B.A. from UK in International Business/Marketing.